cosmicrhea/game/NOTES.md

-# Red Glass
+# Glass

-Red Glass is a survival horror game for Mac, PC, and consoles.
+Glass is a survival horror game for Mac, PC, and consoles.
 Taking place in Denmark, you play as [Name], an agent for the DDIS.

 ## Opening Cutscene